 Always keep in mind that worms are like you and I. They need a variety on their plate.
-The more they have to choose from, the more nutrition the plants will have to choose from, like a buffet.
+The more they have to choose from, the more nutrition the worms and eventually the plants will have to choose from, like a buffet.

 There may be some plants that are higher in protozoa than others.
 If you keep feeding your worms these high protozoan foods then that's all you'll have to put in your garden.